mdunlap1/Routine/readme.md

 The requirement that the interval be constant can be lessened to an adjustable rate where the user then has to edit the rate at a time of their choosing.
+Be aware that changing the interval does not automatically update the next due date.

 ## Use
 The main window of the program displays tasks that are currently due.